What Happens to Your 401k When You Leave a Job?

 You have landed your dream job and are ready to say goodbye to your current employer.
 But before you go, you have some decisions to make about your 401(k).

-While there may be some guidance from human resources, what you do with your retirement savings when you change jobs is generally up to you.
+While there may be some guidance from human resources, is generally up to you to decide what you should do with your retirement savings when you change jobs.
 So what happens to your 401k plan when you leave a job?

 401(k) Plan Options When You Leave a Job